Sullivan, Illinois: Economy

 Sullivan is home to several companies.
-Agri-Fab and Hydro-Gear have their corporate headquarters located in Sullivan along with factories.
+Agri-Fab, a manufacturer of lawn and garden attachments, and Hydro-Gear, a drivetrain manufacturer, have their corporate headquarters located in Sullivan along with factories.
 Sullivan is also home to Metro Communications and the First Community Bank of Moultrie County which first started in 1905 as a national bank under the name of First National Bank of Sullivan.